Updated constraints on the primordial power spectrum at sub-Mpc scales: Further constraints

-\paragraph*{Further constraints.---} For this range of scales, it has previously been pointed out that also the lack of Compton-$y$ and $\mu$ distortions of the CMB black-body spectrum constrains scalar perturbations.
-We follow Ref.~\cite{Chluba:2015bqa} in computing both $y$ and $\mu$ from a given power spectrum, assuming again $\pkr\simeq const.$ around the pivot scale $k_R$.
+For this range of scales, it has previously been pointed out that also the lack of Compton-$y$ and $\mu$ distortions of the CMB black-body spectrum constrains scalar perturbations.
+We follow Ref.~\cite{Chluba:2015bqa} in computing $y$ and $\mu$, assuming again $\pkr\simeq const.$ around the pivot scale $k_R$.
 For concreteness, we assume that $\pkr$ is nonzero only for the range $1/3\lesssim k/k_R\lesssim 3$.
-Comparing the result to the $2\sigma$ limits of $y<1.5\times10^{-5}$ and $\mu<9\times10^{-5}$ based on FIRAS observations~\cite{Fixsen:1996nj} then leads to the constraints shown as red lines in Fig.~\ref{fig:constraints_summary}.
+Comparing the result to the $2\sigma$ limits of $y<1.5\times10^{-5}$ and $\mu<9\times10^{-5}$ from FIRAS observations~\cite{Fixsen:1996nj} then leads to the constraints shown as red lines in Fig.~\ref{fig:constraints_summary}.
 We caution, however, that $\mu$ and $y$ in general receive contributions from a significantly larger range of scales than $\sigma_{\chi,H}$ in Eq.~(\ref{eq:sigh}), which necessarily makes any comparison with UCMH limits somewhat model-dependent (see \app\ for a more detailed discussion).

-Another relevant constraint that is independent of UCMH formation derives from the fact that scalar perturbations produce a stochastic gravitational wave background (SGWB) at second order in perturbation theory~\cite{Ananda:2006af,Baumann:2007zm}.
-The computation of the resulting power spectrum in GWs, $\mathcal{P}_h$, involves highly oscillatory integrals.
-We perform those semi-analytically by adopting an averaging procedure as advocated in Refs.~\cite{Kohri:2018awv,Inomata:2016rbd}, noting that the innermost integral is dominated by contributions from modes well inside the horizon, and by assuming $\pkr$ to be scale-invariant over the same range of scales as for CMB distortions.
+Another relevant constraint that is independent of UCMH formation derives from the fact that scalar perturbations produce a stochastic gravitational wave background at second order in perturbation theory~\cite{Ananda:2006af,Baumann:2007zm}.
+We compute the resulting power spectrum in gravitational waves, $\mathcal{P}_h$, semi-analytically by adopting an averaging procedure as advocated in Refs.~\cite{Kohri:2018awv,Inomata:2016rbd}, noting that the innermost integral is dominated by contributions from modes well inside the horizon.
+We assume $\pkr$ to be scale-invariant over the same range of scales as for CMB distortions.
 We then compute the resulting fractional energy density of gravitational waves today, $\Omega_{\rm GW}h^2(k)=(\Omega_r h^2)\frac{1}{24} ({k}/a H)^2 \mathcal{P}_h(k,t)$, where the r.h.s.~is evaluated at any time $t_k\lesssim t \lesssim t_{\rm eq}$ and the factor of $\Omega_r h^2=4.15\cdot 10^{-5}$~\cite{Fixsen:1996nj} accounts for the red-shifting of $\Omega_{\rm GW}$ during matter domination.
 We display the resulting limits on $\pkr$ as black lines in Fig.~\ref{fig:constraints_summary}, resulting from the requirement of $\Omega_{\rm GW}h^2$ not exceeding the NANOGrav data~\cite{NANOGrav:2023hvm} at 99\% C.L in either of the frequency bins.

 We also include a compilation of PBH bounds~\cite{Carr:2020gox} in the figure, which remain the strongest constraints for scales $k\gtrsim10^6\,{\rm Mpc}^{-1}$.
 At large scales, finally, the power spectrum is well measured by observations of the CMB temperature fluctuations and the Lyman-$\alpha$ forest.
 Here we show results from Ref.~\cite{Green:2020jor} for the former, based on Planck data~\cite{Planck:2018jri}, and from Ref.~\cite{Fernandez:2023grg} for the latter.